+12.1.7 Reporting a Work Injury:

-5. Reporting a Work Injury: If a teacher receives an injury that arises out of and in the course of employment, a First Report of Injury form will be completed by the employer once the employer is made aware by the teacher that the injury is being claimed as work related.
-The injured teacher will file the First Report of Injury in the event the employer is not available to assist the teacher.
+- a.
+Reporting an Injury: If a teacher receives an injury that arises out of and in the course of employment, a First Report of Injury form will be completed by the employer once the employer is made aware by the teacher that the injury is being claimed as work related.
+The injured teacher will file the First Report of Injury in the event the employer is not available to assist the teacher. - 1.
 The First Report of Injury form is available in the site office or the report can be filed over the telephone by calling 1-866-261-5793.
-Assistance is also available through the Division of Human Resources at the Educational Service Center.

-A form must be filed for an injury or illness incurred at the work site or during a work-related activity, including but not limited to, physical accidents and assaults, exposure of infectious substances, and environmental factors.

-If loss of work time is incurred because of a work-related illness or injury the teacher will notify the Division of Human Resources at the District office and procedures will be followed as per state law.

-6. Reporting a Disability or Request for Reasonable Accommodation: Teachers who wish to report a disability or request accommodation should contact the Office of Equity and Diversity.
+Assistance is also available through the Division of Human Resources. - b.
+Events Requiring Reporting: A form must be filed for an injury or illness incurred at the work site or during a work-related activity, including but not limited to, physical accidents and assaults, exposure of infectious substances, and environmental factors. - c.
+Loss of Work Time: If loss of work time is incurred because of a work-related illness or injury the teacher will notify the Division of Human Resources at the District office and procedures will be followed as per state law. - 12.1.8 Reporting a Disability or Request for Reasonable Accommodation: Teachers who wish to report a disability or request accommodation should contact the Office of Equality and Civil Rights.

-Section B. Caseload Recommendations.
+12.2 Caseload Recommendations.

-1. Special Education Teacher Caseload Recommendation:
+12.2.1 Special Education Teacher Caseload Recommendation:

-It is recommended that staffing caseloads take into consideration the need to engage in the broad range of professional activities necessary to:

-- Meet the intent of the Individuals with Disabilities Education Act (IDEA) by implementing appropriate and effective service options, and providing interventions designed to meet individual student needs, - Implement evidence-based practices, and - Meet mandated compliance, third-party billing, paperwork and other responsibilities.
+- a.
+It is recommended that staffing caseloads take into consideration the need to engage in the broad range of professional activities necessary to: - Meet the intent of the Individuals with Disabilities Education Act (IDEA) by implementing appropriate and effective service options, and providing interventions designed to meet individual student needs, - 2.
+Implement evidence-based practices, and

-Workloads for specific special education programs are delineated in MN Rule part 3525.

-The following recommended caseloads area goal to strive for while taking into consideration program, site, and individual student needs that determine the workload of special education teachers.
+- 3. Meet mandated compliance, third-party billing, paperwork and other responsibilities. - b.
+Workloads for specific special education programs are delineated in MN Rule 3525-2325.
+The following recommended caseloads are a goal to strive for while taking into consideration program, site, and individual student needs that determine the workload of special education teachers.
 The District will work towards reducing caseloads for special education staff.